Bengaluru: Politics

 The major part of the city falls under four parliamentary constituencies-Bangalore Rural, Bangalore Central, Bangalore North, and Bangalore South.
 The city elects 28 MLAs to the Karnataka Legislative Assembly.
-The politics of the city and the state have been dominated by the two national parties-Indian National Congress, and Bharatiya Janata Party (BJP).
-Contrary to other major South Indian cities, there are no major regional parties with a considerable influence in the region, with only Janata Dal (Secular) (JDS) having some influence.
+The politics of the city and the state have been dominated by the two national parties- the Indian National Congress, and the Bharatiya Janata Party (BJP).
+Contrary to other major South Indian cities, there are no major regional parties with a considerable influence in the region, with only the Janata Dal (Secular) (JDS) having some influence.
 In the 2023 Karnataka Legislative Assembly election, the BJP won 15 seats, and the Congress won 13 seats in the city.
 In the 2024 Indian general elections, the BJP won all the four Lok Sabha seats in the city.
 The last elections to the BBMP was held in 2015, in which the BJP won 100 seats, and the Congress won 76 seats.
 The Congress held the mayor post with the support of the JDS till 2019, after which the BJP captured power when the JDS switched its allegiance.
 In 2020, the term of the council ended, and with no elections had since been conducted till 2024, the BBMP is managed by a government appointed administrator.